DanialKama/ControllableVehicles/README.md

 # Controllable Vehicles
 ## Introduction
 This project is a third-person sample project developed in Unreal Engine 5.
 This is a starting point for implementing controllable vehicles.
-You can access the project demo and pictures [here](https://mega.nz/folder/3aZgQZiK#Y3jcR_cYnAJhDfhYC-amNw).

 ## Concepts covered
 - Controllable Pawns (helicopter, jet, and chaos vehicle)